WvanWoerden/siegel_asiacrypt_artifact/README.md

 - [Issue](https://github.com/sagemath/sage/issues/38679)
 - [Pull request](https://github.com/sagemath/sage/pull/38680)

+Update: This pull request has now been integrated into the development branch of SageMath and thus the patch should be available in future versions 10.5+ of SageMath.

 # Data generation

 The data for Figure 3 of the eprint can be generated using the script `concrete_experiment.sage`.
 One can run the script with the parameters `n, k, q, start, end, cores` to compute the coefficients `starts, ..., end-1` of the average theta series over the genus of `I_k + qI_{n-k}` where `+` is an orthogonal sum..